cran/GillespieSSA2/README.md

   - BUG FIX: Precompiling returns a list of compiled function pointers, instead of a single function pointer that is secretly an array of function pointers.

-### Recent changes in GillespieSSA2 0.2.4 (05-08-2019)

-  - MAJOR CHANGE: Split up Rcpp code to make separate parts easier to test.

-  - TESTING: Write unit tests for many of the functions.

-  - MINOR CHANGE: Renamed `ssa_direct()` to `ssa_exact()`.

-  - MINOR CHANGE: Store firings, buffer and propensity objects only if requested.

-  - BUG FIX: `limiting` variable in `ssa_btl()` should be an integer, not a double.

-  - MINOR CHANGE: Timer now has millisecond accuracy, instead of second.